-However some market commentary has advocated an approach that avoids continuing to use IBOR benchmarks, for the time being, with enhanced fall-back provisions, preferring to draft agreements without any reference to IBORs.
+However some market commentary has advocated an approach that avoids continuing to use IBOR benchmarks, for the time being, with enhanced fall-back provisions, preferring to draft agreements without any reference to IBORs (including, for example, fixed rates).
 However this remains problematic in instances where a suitable alternative rate is not yet available.
 In most instances a future “amendment” option will be required and this is likely to have time and cost implications.

 Q. Why can't we just say "if LIBOR is discontinued then the rate shall be SONIA"?

-Q. Why do we need a forward-looking term rate?
+Q. Why are the markets pursuing a forward-looking term rate?